Wangjw6/LLMob/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](https://github.com/agiresearch/OpenAGI/blob/main/LICENSE)

-# Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation
+# (NeurIPS' 24) Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation

 ## 📖 Description
-This repository is the implemetation of LLMob from [Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation](https://arxiv.org/abs/2402.14744).
+Welcome to the official implementation of **LLMob**, as described in our paper *[Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation](https://arxiv.org/abs/2402.14744)*.
+This project demonstrates how Large Language Models (LLMs) can be leveraged to generate personal mobility trajectories based on real-world data.

 LLMob is a simple framework that takes advantage of Large Language Models (LLMs) for personal activity trajectory generation.

 <p align="center">